DimitrisGrig/POE/README_API.md

 ---

-## 📍 Endpoint: Search PubMed Using Semantic Search
+## 1. Search PubMed using semantic search

 Search PubMed abstracts based on **vector similarity** using **FAISS**.